 VPRDC Virtual Processor

-It is important building block of the Teradata Database system it is collection of hardware and software components.
+- It is an important building block of the Teradata Database system it is a collection of hardware and software components.

-A server can also called as a node
+- A server can also be called as a node

-Channel Attached system and network attached systems can be connect to a NODE
+- Channel Attached system and network-attached systems can be connected to a NODE

 It Runs Teradata component in parallel